RodkinIvan/RodkinIvan/README.md

 ### Cognitive modeling
 - Reinforcement learning
 - AGI
-- Enraising an abstraction level in cognitive systems
+- increasing the level of abstraction in cognitive systems
 - Modeling of imagination
 - Language processing
 - Ability to create causal relationships